Why do women struggle with breastfeeding?

 You may also find it useful to attend a local breastfeeding drop-in or group if available in your area and have a good chat with other breastfeeding mothers too.

-I do want to stress that although breastfeeding is a natural thing, and you and your baby are hardwired to do it, there is a learning element to it in the first few weeks.
+It should be stressed that although breastfeeding is a natural thing, and you and your baby are hardwired to do it, there is a learning element to it in the first few weeks.

 You and your baby will be learning together, so get information concerning positioning and ways to know that your baby is getting enough milk, which will significantly help you with your breastfeeding goals.